brandlewco/adam-riding-next-cc/content/collection/athletics.md

     left: 0
     right: 0
   - _bookshop_name: collection/photo
-    image_path: /uploads/AR_KAEDON-2.jpg
-    alt_text: >-
-      Detail shot of the eye of one of the players.
-On The Court was a personal project that depicts friends coming together to play basketball outside.
-      Shot and completed in Scottsdale, AZ in 2023.
-    width: 30
-    top: 0
-    left: 0
-    right: 0
-  - _bookshop_name: collection/photo
-    image_path: /uploads/AR_RUNNING-11.jpg
-    alt_text: >-
-      Female athlete posed against a snowy forest in Flagstaff, AZ.
-Dream Run Camp features the running camp hosted by Michael Fitzgerald, a runner living with long covid, that's hosted in Flagstaff, AZ.
-This commission was originally commissioned by The New York Times.
-  - _bookshop_name: collection/photo
     image_path: /uploads/AR_IVORY-4.jpg
     alt_text: >-
       Ivory Williams, model repped by Agency Az, playing basketball and wearing black Nike athletic clothing, Shot for a personal project focused on athletics in Phoenix, AZ in 2023.
-    width: 30
-    top: 0
-    left: 0
-    right: 0
-  - _bookshop_name: collection/photo
-    image_path: /uploads/AR_KAEDON-8.jpg
-    alt_text: >-
-      Player dribbling the basketball with hair flowing and backlit.
-Friends playing basketball.
-On The Court was a personal project that depicts friends coming together to play basketball outside.
-Shot and completed in Scottsdale, AZ in 2023.
     width: 30
     top: 0
     left: 0